 – Research has found that dance can be beneficial to people with Parkinson’s

-For comprehensive information about dance and Parkinson’s please visit the European Parkinson’s Disease Association (EPDA) website.
+For comprehensive information about dance and Parkinson’s please visit Parkinson’s Europe website.

 For me, the challenge has always been an essential part of the tango ‘medicine’.
 The dance demands posture, balance, flexibility, coordination and core strength – all areas compromised by Parkinson’s.
 The condition is often described as a ‘movement disorder’ and researchers and therapists alike have tended to focus on physical aspects such as stride length and ‘heel strike’, initiating and responding to movement, changes in speed and direction, and turning.
 All these are features of Argentine tango, which also incorporates walking backwards, known to help with postural instability.
 So perhaps it’s no surprise that the dance is beginning to be recognised for its therapeutic potential.

 Fortunately, given the difficulties of this most demanding dance, there is support.

 Although in tango you have to be responsible for your own axis, you are held by your partner and move together with him.

 And then there’s the music, with its power to ‘awaken’ the listener emotionally.
 We dance mainly to amazing recordings from the golden age of tango, the 1930s and 1940s.
 Combined with the intimacy of the close embrace, it can be a very moving experience – some even claim it’s a spiritual one.
 A glance at the faces of those who pass on the dance floor shows this clearly: one smiles in delight, while another has her eyes closed as if in prayer.

 In regular individual lessons, my confidence grew as I learnt to open myself to the healing potential of the dance, in the knowledge that I was in safe hands.

 Tango teacher John Connatty explains: “One thing I knew was I had to have her trust.”